 - For the best taste, try to consume it within a day of making it!

-Pair this first watch kale tonic with a healthy breakfast such as avocado toast or scrambled eggs and enjoy your healthy diet routine!
+- Pair this first watch kale tonic with a healthy breakfast such as avocado toast with fried or boiled eggs or cheesy scrambled eggs.

 Kale Tonic (First Watch Copycat Recipe)